 When Should You Go to the Vet?

 You should go to the vet if you see anything above mild symptoms of heatstroke or no signs of improvement.
-Anything above 103 degrees Fahrenheit should be monitored and if the body rises above 106 it’s time for an urgent trip to the vet.
-High temperatures put your dog’s life at risk and should be seen immediately to treat and avoid long term complications or death.
+Anything above 103 degrees Fahrenheit should be monitored.
+If the body rises above 106 it’s time for an urgent trip to the vet.
+High temperatures put your dog’s life at risk and should be seen immediately to treat and avoid long-term complications or death.
 Remember to pay attention, especially on hot days, or when your little buddy is highly active.
-Watch for any signs and monitor your pet exertion levels.
+Watch for any signs and monitor your pet’s exertion levels.